radiantearth/stac-spec/best-practices.md

 #### Deploying STAC Browser

-Most public catalogs have a STAC Browser hosted at [stacindex.org](https://stacindex.org/catalogs).
+Most public STAC implementations have a STAC Browser hosted at [stacindex.org](https://stacindex.org/catalogs).
-Anyone with a public catalog is welcome to have a STAC Browser instance hosted for free, just submit it to [stacindex.org](https://stacindex.org/add).
+Anyone with a public STAC implementation is welcome to have a STAC Browser instance hosted for free, just submit it to [stacindex.org](https://stacindex.org/add).
-But the stronger recommendation is to host your catalog's STAC Browser on your own domain, and to customize its design to look and feel like your main web presence.
-STAC aims to be decentralized, so each catalog should have its own location and just be part of the wider web.
+But the stronger recommendation is to host a STAC Browser on your own domain, and to customize its design to look and feel like your main web presence.
+STAC aims to be decentralized, so each STAC-compliant data catalog should have its own location and just be part of the wider web.

 ## Item Practices